pradeep031108/FUTTER__Calculator/README.md

-# FUTTER__Calculator
+# calculator_app

-A Simple calculator app build with flutter supporting basic arithmetic operations.
+A new Flutter project.